-Abstract: Immunization is the most cost-effective health intervention in the world yet, vaccination uptake is still low with less than 50% of children aged 12-23 months fully vaccinated Cameroon.
-The objective of this study was to estimate the burden of vaccine hesitancy associated with routine EPI vaccines in Yaounde-Cameroon.
-A two-stage cross-sectional cluster survey was conducted in Yaoundé in May-June 2022, targeting parents/guardians of children 0-59 months.
+Immunization is the most cost-effective health intervention in the world yet, vaccination uptake is still low with less than 50% of children aged 12-23 months fully vaccinated in Cameroon by 2018.
+The objective of this study was to estimate the burden of vaccine hesitancy associated with routine vaccines in Yaounde-Cameroon.
+A two-stage cross-sectional cluster survey was conducted in Yaoundé in November 2021, targeting parents/guardians of children 0-59 months.
 Clusters were selected with probability proportionate to size (PPS) and household's selection done using a restricted sampling method.
-Data collection was done using an interviewer-administered questionnaire.
-Data were cleaned using MS-Excel 2019, and analyzed with R version 4.1.0 (2021-05-18).
+Data collection was done using an interviewer-administered questionnaire, "Core Closed Questions" and "Likert Scale Questions" proposed by the WHO Vaccine Hesitancy Technical Working Group in 2014.
+Vaccine hesitancy was analyzed as proportions of parent's/guardian's self-reported vaccine refusal or delay in vaccination with 95% confidence interval.
+This was stratified by household wealth level and tested using Chi-Square test to appreciate the effect of household wealth on vaccine hesitancy.
 A total of 529 participants were enrolled out of 708 visited, giving a non-response rate of 25%.
-In total, vaccine hesitancy was reported in 137(25.90[22.35-29.80] %), and vaccine hesitancy prevalence did not vary significantly across different households (20%).
-Lack of trust, confidence, and perceived complacency are the leading causes of vaccine hesitancy related to routine immunization in Yaounde-Cameroon.
-We, therefore, recommend that the burden of vaccine hesitancy should be assessed at national scale and identify sources of misinformation that are at the origin of vaccine hesitancy.
-Having a clear notion of the effect of social media(Facebook, Instagram, WhatsApp, etc.), radio, TV, and other information sources might guide interventions to combat vaccine hesitancy.
+In total, vaccine hesitancy was reported in 137(25.90 [22.35-29.80] %), and oral polio vaccine(OPV) was the most affected vaccine with hesitancy of 10%.
+Vaccine hesitancy prevalence did not vary significantly across different households' wealth levels (p-value = 0.3786).
+However, in wealthy households' refusal of vaccines (14%) was less than in poorer households (20%).
+Lack of trust was reported as the leading cause of vaccine refusal (43%).
+Vaccine hesitancy prevalence in Yaounde is high and oral polio vaccine(OPV) was the most affected vaccine.
+The level of weath does not affect vaccine hesitancy and lack of trust was the leading cause of vaccine hesitancy related to routine immunization in Yaounde-Cameroon.
+We, recommend that the burden of vaccine hesitancy should be assessed at national scale and root causes investigated.